 We are much more likely to splurge on eating out if we do not already have a meal at home planned.
 Restaurants and fast food are pricey as well as very high in calories.
 Taking the time each week to pick out healthy recipes and schedule when you’ll eat them will not only save you money, but most importantly keep you on track with your health goals.
-HEB has 2 week’s worth of healthy dinner suggestions on their website.
+HEB has two weeks’ worth of healthy dinner suggestions on their website.

 The Journal of Positive Psychology has found that spending just 5 minutes a day in nature can invoke more positive emotions than staying indoors.
 Texas becomes an extravagant display of the fall with crisp winds, gorgeous sunsets, and rustic leaves of reds and oranges.
 Taking in the scenery is not only awe-inspiring, but immensely beneficial to managing stress and therefore improving your health.

 In the spirit of fall, we do not have to save thankfulness for Thanksgiving.
 In fact, thinking up a short list of things you are grateful for every day is a great way to practice positivity, even on the days that aren’t so positive.
 This positivity then translates to other areas of your life, like diet and exercise.
 Before you know it, you are grateful for the chance to exercise, rather than dreading every minute of it.
 Reframing the way we see challenges takes time, but it starts with taking notice of the small things to be thankful for.
 Here is an article from Yale University that goes more in depth about practicing gratitude.